Antoine-Villiere/JacQues/README.md

 This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).

-## Acknowledgments

-- Thanks to the teams behind Groq, LlamaParse, and Brave for their excellent APIs.
-- Appreciation to the open-source community for developing powerful language models like LLaMA, Mixtral, and Gemma.
-- Special thanks to the various AI assistants that provided guidance during the development process.

 ## Project Status
 JacQues is an ongoing project with no current plans for major changes to its core functionality.
 The focus is on maintaining and improving the existing features.
 Users and contributors should be aware that while bug fixes and minor enhancements may be implemented, significant alterations to the project's scope or direction are not planned at this time.